botlabio/blockchain/README.md

 - trading desks compete against each other for the bid
 - once the exchange knows it sends an ad to be placed on the webpage
 - the user sees the ad

+### 3.2 Ad placement related moneyflow

+- the exchange pays to the publisher
+- the trading desk pays to the exchange
+- the media buyer pays to the trading desk

+### 3.3 Ad placement related disclosure

+- Is it a human (user-agent, ip address, referrer, network)
+- Is the content contextually relevant
+- Is the page appropriate environment for brands